Henry van de Velde

 About the author

-Born in Antwerp in 1863, Henry van de Velde began as a painter before turning toward the applied arts, architecture, and design.
-He became one of the key voices of Art Nouveau, known for treating buildings, furniture, interiors, and objects as parts of one unified artistic vision.
+Born in Antwerp in 1863, Henry van de Velde began his career as a painter before turning toward design, architecture, and the applied arts.
+He became one of the key early figures of Art Nouveau in Belgium, known for treating buildings, furniture, decoration, and everyday objects as parts of a single artistic vision.